 The following summary highlights information contained elsewhere in this prospectus or incorporated by reference in this prospectus, and does not contain all of the information that you need to consider in making your investment decision.
 We urge you to read this entire prospectus (as supplemented or amended), including our consolidated financial statements, notes to the consolidated financial statements and other information incorporated by reference in this prospectus from our other filings with the SEC, before making an investment decision.
-Investors should note that Skillful Craftsman Education Technology Limited, our ultimate Cayman Islands holding company, is not an operating company, and we conduct our operations in the PRC described in this prospectus primarily through Wuxi Kingway Technology Co., Ltd., the VIE, and its subsidiary, Shenzhen Qianhai Jisen Information Technology Ltd.
+Investors should note that Skillful Craftsman Education Technology Limited, our ultimate Cayman Islands holding company, is not an operating company, and all of the business operations in the PRC described in this prospectus are conducted through the VIE and our PRC subsidiaries.